GSathish/eece211/2-2-Specifications.md

 ---
+layout: page
 title: Designing Specifications
 ---

-In part 2 of the reading we'll look at different specs for similar behaviors, and talk about the tradeoffs between them.
+Now, we will look at different specs for similar behaviours, and talk about the tradeoffs between them.

-We'll look at three dimensions for comparing specs:
+We will look at three dimensions for comparing specs:

 + How **deterministic** it is.
   Does the spec define only a single possible output for a given input, or allow the implementor to choose from a set of legal outputs?